 Viet Nam has made impressive strides toward ensuring all children have access to a quality education.
 With 96 per cent of six to 11-year-olds enrolled in primary school, the Government is hoping to do the same for lower secondary education in 2010.

 The impressive increase in social and economic development over the past 20 years has put new pressures on the Vietnamese family.
 Not all changes that come with rapid economic development are positive and with an ever-widening gap between rich and poor, more people are moving to cities and migrating all over the country to find work.

 UNICEF plans to support the government to influence sub-national Socio-Economic Development Plans (SEDPs) in order to ensure that they address women and children’s issues.

-Planning and Social Policy
+Social Policy and Governance